AllianceSoftware/alliance-platform-py/packages/ap-storage/docs/installation.rst

     poetry add alliance_platform_storage

-If you are using one of the optional backends, you can specify it as an extra:
+If you are using one of the :ref:`optional async upload backends <async-upload-backends>`, you can specify it as an extra:

 .. code-block:: bash